withastro/roadmap/proposals/0048-container-api.md

 # Summary

 Astro components are tightly coupled to `Astro` (the metaframework).
-This proposal introduces a possible server-side API for rendering `.astro` files in isolation, outside the full `astro` build pipeline.
+This proposal introduces a server-side API for rendering `.astro` files in isolation, outside the full `astro` build pipeline.

 # Example